As you probably know by now I swear by RadioDJ free radio automation software.

-We currently use it for automating music in & around the flat.
+We currently use Radio DJ for automating music in & around our flat.

-With the built in request system it could also be used as a solution for Jukebox in a pub/bar.
+With the request system it could also be used as a Jukebox in a pub/bar.

-If you’ve converted your CD’s to mp3/FLAC or other supported formats and you’re looking for a program that is easy to manage and great at automating your music collection then RadioDJ is the program you need.
+If you want to convert your CD’s to mp3/FLAC and you’re looking for a program that is easy to manage and great at automating your music collection then RadioDJ is the program you need.

 It’s not really that difficult to get RadioDJ up and running.

 You just need to follow some basic Instructions and have a bit of patience.